wkorando/go-serverless-with-java/STEP9.md

 	---

 2. Commit and push these changes via the Web IDE to trigger the deployment pipeline.
-Check the previous section of this workshop if you're not sure anymore how to do this.
+Check the [Commit and Sync Changes with your GitLab Repo](GIT.md) section of this workshop if you're not sure anymore how to do this.

 3. Once the build has completed open the [Functions API Management](https://cloud.ibm.com/functions/apimanagement) page and click the **ratioAPI** row.
 It should look something like this: